MultiSafepay/docs/content/tools/api-onboarding/add-bank-account.md

 ## Introduction

 Use seven request to perform actions on bank account details of Merchant Accounts affiliated to your Partner Account:
-1. [Add bank account](#add-bank-account): Add a bank account to a Merchant Account
+1. [Add bank account](#add-bank-account): add a bank account to a Merchant Account
-2. [List bank accounts](#list-bank-accounts): Retrieve a list of all bank accounts associated to a Merchant Account
+2. [List bank accounts](#list-bank-accounts): retrieve a list of all bank accounts
-3. [Get bank account](#get-bank-account): Retrieve a single bank account associated to a Merchant Account
+3. [Get bank account](#get-bank-account): retrieve a single bank account
-5. [Create payment link](#create-payment-link): Create a payment link, to verify a bank account
+5. [Create payment link](#create-payment-link): create a payment link, to verify a bank account
-6. [Add bank statement](#add-bank-statement): Add a bank statement, to verify a bank account
+6. [Add bank statement](#add-bank-statement): add a bank statement, to verify a bank account
-7. [List bank statements](#list-bank-statements): Retrieve a list of all bank statements associated to a bank account
+7. [List bank statements](#list-bank-statements): retrieve a list of all bank statements
-8. [Get bank statement](#get-bank-statement): Retrieve a single bank statement
+8. [Get bank statement](#get-bank-statement): retrieve a single bank statement

 ### The process

 The requests above can be split into two steps:

-- **Add bank accounts**: Use the first three requests to add and retrieve bank accounts associated to a Merchant Account.
+1. **Add bank accounts**: Use the first three requests to add and retrieve bank accounts associated to a Merchant Account.
-- **Verify bank accounts**: Use the last four requests to verify bank accounts.
+2. **Verify bank accounts**: Use the last four requests to verify bank accounts.
 You can choose to verify through a payment link or by supplying a bank statement.

 ## Authentication
 All seven bank account requests require a Partner Account API key.
 This is not the same as a [website API key](/tools/multisafepay-control/get-your-api-key/).
 Ask your Partner Manager for more information.